Board of Directors

 He and his family live in Bethesda, Maryland.

-Senior Vice President, Strategy & Marketing, Platform Systems Division, Juniper Networks, Inc.
+Senior Vice President, Product Marketing, Juniper Networks, Inc.

 Professor of Innovation and Murchison Fellow of Free Enterprise in the University of Texas at Austin’s Cockrell School Of Engineering